Call now in confidence immediate help & advice 24/7

 This is why a medically overseen detox is essential.
 A doctor will oversee the process, manage the withdrawal process by prescribing necessary medications, and keep the patient safe from harm and associated risks.

-How Long Does a Detox Last at Drug and Alcohol Rehab in Lincolnshire?
+How Long Does a Detox Last at Drug Rehab and Alcohol Rehab in Lincolnshire or near Lincolnshire?

 An alcohol or drug detox will usually last between 7-10 days, depending on the substance and severity of the dependency.
 Alcohol detox will last around 10 days and will require the prescription drug Librium in order to manage the alcohol withdrawal symptoms.

-Further rehabilitation is usually essential in order to overcome the addiction, however.
+Further drug or alcohol rehab treatment is usually essential in order to overcome the addiction, however.
 It’s through the psychotherapies that follow that healing begins to take place.

 Make sure that your detox is safe and effective with the help of a drug and alcohol rehab in Lincolnshire by calling us on 0800 088 66 86

-Do I Need a Detox Programme/Alcohol Withdrawal Treatment?
+Do I Need a Detox Programme/Alcohol Withdrawal Treatment in Lincolnshire?

 Support group smiling together at a drug and alcohol rehab centre in Lincolnshire